mddavidoff/pdsnd_github/README.md

 ### Udacity Git Course
 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project is testing pushing to remote git repository and cloning and editing.

 ### Files used
 Include the files used. could not download csv files at business computer. did all python in workspace.